kimha1030/holbertonschool-higher_level_programming/README.md

-#Repository for 0x00.
+# Repository for 0x00.
 Python - Hello, World

-##General Objectives
+## General Objectives
-1- Who created Python
+* Who created Python
-2- Who is Guido van Rossum
+* Who is Guido van Rossum
-3- Where does the name ‘Python’ come from
+* Where does the name ‘Python’ come from
-4- What is the Zen of Python
+* What is the Zen of Python
-5- How to use the Python interpreter
+* How to use the Python interpreter
-6- How to print text and variables using print
+* How to print text and variables using print
-7- How to use strings
+* How to use strings
-8- What are indexing and slicing in Python
+* What are indexing and slicing in Python
-9- What is the official Holberton Python coding style and how to check your code with PEP 8.
+ What is the official Holberton Python coding style and how to check your code with PEP 8.